eclipse-kura/kura/docs/gateway-configuration/firewall-configuration.md

 - 'Automatic' NAT service rules

 Open Ports, Port Forwarding, and IP Forwarding and Masquerading are configured via respective **Firewall** configuration tabs.
 'Automatic' NAT is enabled for each local (LAN) interface using the **DHCP & NAT** tab of the respective interface configuration.
+While the IPv4 Firewall configuration capability is present on all IoT Gateways, the IPv6 Firewall is present only on devices that support IPv6 Networking.

 ## Firewall Linux Configuration